thalsi/ui-ux-design/README.md

 ---

-## ✅ License

-This cheat sheet is open for personal and professional use.
-Feel free to modify or extend it to match your design system.

----

 # 📐 Responsive Typography Scale (Web & Mobile)

 A modern and practical typography system for responsive UI/UX design.
 Optimized for Figma, web, and mobile apps.
 Includes font sizes, line height, letter spacing, font weight, and use case guidance.